quynhnle135/my-website/docs/tech-blogs/become-fullstack-developer/html_css_js_overview.md

 ---
-title: HTML-CSS-JavaScript Overview
+title: HTML, CSS, and JavaScript Overview
 position: 1
 ---

-# HTML-CSS-JavaScript Overview
+# HTML, CSS, and JavaScript Overview

 ### What I Need To Know About HTML?
 - HTML (Hyper Text Markup Language) uses different tags and elements to identify what you see on screen.
 For examples: